felleslosninger/efm-asic/README.md

 ## Important Note about ZipBomb prevention
 Starting with version 1.0.0 we have added simple protection against [ZipBomb](https://github.com/felleslosninger/efm-asic/security/advisories/GHSA-rc4q-523c-3qmm).

-This has been implemented by using a custom `ByteArrayOutputStream` that limits decoded files in `META-INF` to 1 MiB (see [MaxSizeProtectedOutputStream](src/main/java/no/difi/asic/zipbomb/MaxSizeProtectedOutputStream.java).
+This has been implemented with a custom `ByteArrayOutputStream` that limits decoding of files in `META-INF` to 1 MiB (see [MaxSizeProtectedOutputStream](src/main/java/no/difi/asic/zipbomb/MaxSizeProtectedOutputStream.java)).

-The only use of this is in the `handleMetadataEntry()` method in [AbstractAsicReader](src/main/java/no/difi/asic/AbstractAsicReader.java).
+The only use of `MaxSizeProtectedOutputStream` is in the `handleMetadataEntry()` method in [AbstractAsicReader](src/main/java/no/difi/asic/AbstractAsicReader.java).

-To change the 1 MiB limit we can specify a more exact limit in `handleMetadataEntry()`, or changing the default inside the `MaxSizeProtectedOutputStream` implementation.
+To change the 1 MiB limit we can specify a more exact limit in `handleMetadataEntry()` or set another default inside the `MaxSizeProtectedOutputStream` implementation.

 ## What does it look like?